sustainsw/sustainsw.github.io/pages/people.md

         introduction=intro_michael_allen %}

-        {% capture intro_michael_ogara %}
-        Dr O'Gara is a Neurology consultant at <a href="https://www.plymouth.ac.uk/">University of Plymouth</a>.
-        He has specialist interests in Acute Neurology and Functional Neurological Disorders (FND).
-He runs a specialist clinic in FND, serving patients from around the Southwest.
-        {% endcapture %}
-        {% include person.html name="Michael O'Gara" image="/assets/img/Mike_Ogara.jpg"
-        introduction=intro_michael_ogara %}

         {% capture intro_stephen_hall %}
         Stephen is Professor in Human Neuroimaging, with a research focus on the application of multimodal neural measurement approaches to determine the brain mechanisms of cognitive and behavioural function in health and disease.